 - Ensure that your belly is empty.
 It is advisable to do this pose before taking food or drinks.

-- Spread your yoga mat on the ground and lye down in relaxing pose.
-The face should be upward and the eyes should look at ceiling.
+- Spread your yoga mat on the ground and lie down in a relaxing pose.
+The face should be upward and the eyes should look at the ceiling.
 At the starting point, just stretch your hands straight in direction of your feet.

 - Now take hold of your feet with both of your palms.
 It would make your belly a little bit lifted.